manusa/helm-java/README.md

   .withValuesFile(Paths.get("path", "to", "valuesFile"))
   // Optionally specify the path to the kubeconfig file to use for CLI requests .withKubeConfig(Paths.get("path", "to", "kubeconfig"))
+  // Optionally set the contents of the kubeconfig file as a string (takes precedence over the path) .withKubeConfigContents("apiVersion: v1\nkind: Config\nclusters:\n...")
   // Optionally specify an SSL certificate file to identify the registry client .withCertFile(Paths.get("path", "to", "cert"))
   // Optionally specify an SSL key file to identify the registry client